No Retention Policy

 Although there is increasing recognition that retentions no longer work, contractors can be reluctant to accept alternatives due to the impact that this will have on their cash flow.
 However, offering a discount in the sub-contract sum equal to the value of the retention may persuade a contractor not to withhold retention.
 Alternatively, you can try negotiating a reduced rate of retention which is only deducted from the last few payments rather than throughout the works in return for the discount.

 - Y - Your decision

-If the answer is ultimately 'no', decide whether you are prepared to work for a contractor or client that withholds cash retention from you.
+If the answer is ultimately 'no', decide whether you are prepared to work for a client that withholds cash retention from you.

-More and more Specialist Contractors are choosing not to work for contractors and clients that withhold retention and the collective weight of Specialist Contractors saying ‘no’ as part of the NSCC No Retention Policy is changing custom and practice.
+More and more Specialist Contractors are choosing not to work for clients that withhold retention and the collective weight of Specialist Contractors saying ‘no’ as part of the No Retention Policy is changing custom and practice.